br1anlee/Simon-Meme-Game/readme.md

 ### MVP
 ---
-- Render a start screen with a start button
+- Render a start screen with a start button and an instructions button.
+- Customize the cursor to a picture
 - Render game screen displaying the game status that includes the longest streak and a timer.
 If a player either wins or loses the game, a text will be displayed on the game status screen.
 A MEME picture will be shown below the text as well to provide entertainment.
 - Create 4 responsive buttons for the player to click (Each button will have a picture of a MEME)
 - Render a screen under the game screen displaying a Nyan Cat gif or any meme gif that is constantly running in the background (Just for fun).